Web site: https://med.stanford.edu/radiology.html

 Magnetic Resonance Imaging (MRI) uses sequences of radiofrequency excitation and magnetic field gradients to generate a signal and form images.
 Numerous common and advanced sequences will be studied, including analysis techniques to predict signal and contrast levels, and to measure and reduce unwanted image artifacts.
 Prerequisite: EE 369B.

 RAD 230.
-Ultrasound Instrumentation for Imaging and Therapy.
+Ultrasound Beamforming and Array Processing.
 1-2 Unit.

 RAD 235.
 Advanced Ultrasound Imaging.
 3 Units.